incutonez/Sandbox/README.md

 # Examples

 The `ui` dir in this repo gets deployed to [GH Pages](https://pages.github.com/).
 Here is the link to the [Zelda 1 World Editor](http://incutonez.github.io/Sandbox/#/zelda).
-The other two options in the navigation bar don't work because they rely on the API, which can't be deployed to GH Pages.
+The other two options in the navigation bar work, but don't have a proper API, which can't be deployed to GH Pages.